With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 The small key

-Wandering around that large, damp-looking room, among rows of wooden beds and wet towels, my eye as a curious photographer falls on a detail that had so far escaped me.
+Wandering around in that large, damp-looking room, among rows of wooden beds and wet towels, my eye as a curious photographer falls on a detail that had so far escaped me.

 Many of these boys wore, tied around their waists, a lanyard with a small key hanging from it.